SimonPadbury/baselayer-3/_src/index.md

 ### (1.)
 Focus states

-After experimenting and testing various focus state styles, I have decided to base Baselayer’s on the ones in the design systems of the UK National Health Service [NHS.uk design system](https://design-system.service.gov.uk/get-started/focus-states/) and the UK Government [GOV.UK design system](https://design-system.service.gov.uk/get-started/focus-states/).
+After experimenting and testing various focus state styles, I have decided to base Baselayer’s on the ones in the UK National Health Service [NHS.uk design system](https://design-system.service.gov.uk/get-started/focus-states/) and the UK Government [GOV.UK design system](https://design-system.service.gov.uk/get-started/focus-states/).

 1. Links receive an amber background, black text and a thick black underline on `:focus-visible` — so that the element is clearly visible in a wide range of contexts.

-2. Interacive elements such as form inputs, form buttons*, collapsible details, and elements with overflowing content[^1] have what looks like a yellow and black “double border” that appears on `:focus` (actually its created by an outline and a box shadow).
+2. Interacive elements such as form inputs, form buttons, collapsible details, and elements with overflowing content have what looks like a yellow and black “double border” that appears on `:focus` (actually its created by an outline and a box shadow).

-***Note:** A `<button>` that is not within a `<form>`, and a `<button type="button">` will not receive the `:focus` ring (but it will receive the ring on `:focus-visible`).
+**Note:** A `<button>` that is not within a `<form>`, and a `<button type="button">` will not receive the `:focus` ring (but it will receive the ring on `:focus-visible`).
 Ths is true for most browsers except Safari: Safari does not show `:focus` rings on buttons, and it does not place tabbing focus on overflowing elements, or on the color-picker input.

 These focus states are visible on a wide range of colored backgrounds, in both light and dark themes.
 (See also [colors and accessibility]({{ "/colors/#colors-and-accessibility" | url }}).)
 A z-index raise has been added to prevent the focus ring tucking under a neighbouring item, e.g. in input/button groups.